shringivaibhav/Conditional_LSTM_MT_12235235/README.md

 The model contains:

 - a left-context LSTM encoder;
-- a reversed right-context LSTM encoder;
+- a right-context LSTM encoder receiving the context in reversed order;
 - an in-gap covariate LSTM encoder; and
-- a fully connected prediction head that reconstructs the complete gap in one forward pass.
+- a fully connected prediction head that reconstructs the missing target sequence in one forward pass.

 The script trains one model for each target parameter and saves:

-- reconstructed and ground-truth values;
+- reconstructed and reference values;
 - reconstruction figures;
 - a compact results summary;
 - run-configuration files; and
-- RMSE, MAE, Pearson correlation, and derivative-RMSE values.
+- RMSE, MAE, Pearson correlation coefficient, and derivative-RMSE values.

 ### `5.Representative_Plots_MT_12235235.py`

-Generates a combined comparison figure for a selected representative case.
-The plotted ground-truth and reconstruction values are specified directly in the script.
+Generates a comparison plot for a selected representative reconstruction case.
+The plotted reference and reconstruction values are specified directly in the script.
+The figure is exported in PDF format for inclusion in the thesis.

 ---